VerifiedarXiv:2006.1123922 min

 xt=αˉtx0+1αˉtϵ,ϵN(0,I)\mathbf{x}_t = \sqrt{\bar{\alpha}_t}\,\mathbf{x}_0 + \sqrt{1-\bar{\alpha}_t}\,\boldsymbol{\epsilon}, \qquad \boldsymbol{\epsilon}\sim\mathcal{N}(\mathbf{0},\mathbf{I})

 So αˉt\bar{\alpha}_t is a single dial from clean to noise.
 Two coefficients ride on it: a signal weight αˉt\sqrt{\bar{\alpha}_t} and a noise weight 1αˉt\sqrt{1-\bar{\alpha}_t}.
 Early on the signal weight is near one and the image is barely touched.
-By the end the signal weight has collapsed and the noise weight is near one.
+By the end the signal weight has fallen away and the noise weight is near one.
 With the paper's schedule αˉt\bar{\alpha}_t drops from 0.99990.9999 at t=1t=1 to about 4×1054\times 10^{-5} at t=1000t=1000, so αˉT0.006\sqrt{\bar{\alpha}_T} \approx 0.006 and the residual signal is a rounding error.
 That is the precise reason xT\mathbf{x}_T is a standard Gaussian regardless of the input.
-Watch the two weights trade off, and note where they cross:
+The two weights trade off, and they cross:

 Figure 2 · the noise schedule